Table of Contents

 Horopito is a little known plant from New Zealand that possesses antifungal and antibacterial properties.
 Dr. Kaur has written a very well researched article about the plant here for you to review.

-Lufenuron, or chitin synthesis inhibitor, has been medically proven to kill dermatophyte type of fungi(tinea) that commonly infect the skin.
+Lufenuron, or chitin synthesis inhibitor, has been medically proven to kill dermatophyte type of fungi(tinea) that commonly infects the skin.
 These infections include ringworm, jock itch, athletes foot, nail fungus, dandruff, and others.
 It has been used for years for dogs and cats with this type of skin yeast and fleas with very good success.
 I have not been able to find a study for Lufenuron and Candida specifically so I have no idea if it works for that species?

 If I was going to take Lufenuron, I would take it from two weeks to a month and take a corresponding two weeks to a month off.
-I would not take it if I had or suspected I had leaky gut.

 Monolaurin is a medium chain fatty acid made from the lauric acid in coconut oil.
 The body naturally converts lauric acid into monolaurin but we don't know how much it converts, so you can take it straight.
 This pdf file explains that it has anti-fungal and anti-bacterial activities and is effective against many viruses.